mlibazisi/SmartTacToe/README.md

 - **No PHP Framework Used**: Built from scratch, specifically for this game, without a framework
 - **Rapid Prototype**: Rapidly prototyped over a short span of about 8 days

-For more information on the points above, see the short discussion section at the end of this document.

 ## Pre-Requisites to Installation

 To play SmartTacToe, you will need a web server, e.g. [Apache](https://httpd.apache.org/),